JSOD11/LSM-Tree/src/Roadmap.md

 - Add DELTA.

+- Add testing infrastructure.

 - Add an option to use leveling or tiering.

 ## Smaller projects

 - Refactor static arrays in the Catalog to be std::vectors.
+Make LSM tree resize infinitely.

 - Rearrange bloom filter bit distribution like in Monkey paper.